 A statement of work that identifies a specific cost per sprint for a dedicated development team, and the scope loosely defined but remains open to adaptation, provides the flexibility needed.

-It does create risk in understanding what, or how much, work will get to done.
+It does create risk in understanding what, or how much, work will get done.
 This is why creating statements of work that focus around deliverables across a few 2-4 week iterations is required.
 The Agile manager gets to see progress in small batches; creating smaller risk containers and better flexibility to adapt to what is actually being delivered.

 Manage Organizational Change